davidasnider/cava/README.md

 Todo:

-- \[ \] Fix K8s deployments to use env files to generate secrets.
+- \[x\] Fix K8s deployments to use env files to generate secrets.
 Patch them all as well so that they all get the same environment variables.
 - \[ \] Create a "Reader" to use during testing, add to Dev Kustomize
 - \[x\] Add logging to webhook